pivotal-mea-pa/qnb-workshop/dotnet-funnyquotes-workshop/4_service_discovery.en.md

 1. Launch FunnyQuotesLegacyService or FunnyQuotesServicesOwin from Visual Studio
 1. Check the dashboard http://localhost:8761/ to confirm registration
+1. For FunnyQuotesLegacyService, append /FunnyQuoteServiceLegacy.asmx/GetCookie to the url to observe the result
+1. For FunnyQuotesServicesOwin, append /funnyquotes/random to the url to observe the result

 ### Service discovery on PCF
-1. Provision eureka from PCF marketplace.
-Call instance "eureka"
+1. Provision the p-service-registry service and the standard plan from PCF Marketplace.
+Call the instance "eureka"
 1. Bind it to FunnyQuotesLegacyService & FunnyQuoteServicesOwin.
 Restart both
 1. Navigate to service dashboard
   1. Apps Manager > Space > Services > Eureka > Manage
 1. Confirm both apps are showing up in the registry.

 Explain how we can now resolve the URL endpoint by well known name

 ### Things to highlight in code
 1. Open appsettings.json
   1. Explain `eureka:client` section when running locally
   1. This will be overriden when running on CloudFoundry
-1. In startup.cs
+1. Open Startup.cs
-  1. `services.AddDiscoveryClient(Configuration);` to register discovery services
+  1. The line, `services.AddDiscoveryClient(Configuration);` is used to register services to be discovered
-  1. `app.UseDiscoveryClient();` to start using them
-  1. `.AddHttpMessageHandler<DiscoveryHttpMessageHandler>();` when building up HttpClient factory
+  1. The line, `.AddHttpMessageHandler<DiscoveryHttpMessageHandler>();` is to build up the HttpClient factory
+  1. The line, `app.UseDiscoveryClient();` makes discovery ready for use
   1. Explain the use of HttpClientFactory (new in ASP.NET Core 2.1).
 Article explaining why it should be used instead of using HttpClient by hand https://www.stevejgordon.co.uk/introduction-to-httpclientfactory-aspnetcore